 Pizza Eggs are a skillet breakfast that tastes like a tiny pizza.
 It’s a quick fix on busy mornings and a good way to use a few pantry items.
 Kids can help and learn while mixing.

 I learned this trick after years of cooking for kids and late breakfasts.
 I’m Chef Thomas, and I keep it simple.
-If you like quick pizza ideas, see my crescent roll veggie pizza for another easy weeknight option.
+If you like quick and cozy ideas, check out my list of 26 Comfort Food Recipes You Can Make Right Now for more easy options.

 Table of Contents